rspec/rspec-rails/features/upgrade/README.md

 ```

 This change was made to accomplish our general goals of acting with the principle
-of least surprise and removing magic from RSpec.
-See [the directory structure
+of least surprise and making RSpec configuration more explicit.
+See [the
-documentation](https://www.relishapp.com/rspec/rspec-rails/v/3-0/docs/directory-structure) for more details.
+directory structure documentation](https://www.relishapp.com/rspec/rspec-rails/v/3-0/docs/directory-structure) for more details.

 <a name="pending-migration-checks"></a>
 ## Rails 4.x `ActiveRecord::Migration` pending migration checks